lordnull/dice.js/README.md

 Dependency
 ==========

-Underscore.js is used, but no included in the minified or uncompressed versions.
+Underscore.js is used, but not included in the minified or uncompressed versions.

 Build
 =====

-An already build version is included under build; if you build manually, this will be overwritten.
+An already built version is included under build; if you build manually, this will be overwritten.

 To do a build that generates both uncompressed and minified versions,